 - Drop-in and appointment based advice sessions from our main office in St Pauls

 - Outreach sessions at various venues

 - A daily reception service providing information and a triage facility

-- Bilingual advice is available at some venues
+- Bilingual advice is available

 St Pauls Advice Centre has been a community resource at the heart of St Pauls for four decades.
 Our priorities are outlined in our strategic plan as:

 Our Vision is a thriving community where people feel secure knowing they have a good standard of life built on equality and justice.

 Our Mission is that we fight poverty and inequality in our community by providing professional advice and equipping people with knowledge and skills so they can access their rights and fulfil their responsibilities.